olivabigyo/test_project/readme.md

 4. I have to resolve the diffs if any
 3. I have to push to origin/master on GitHub `git push`

-Notes to myself: The `git add .` command not always the best choice, I can add unwanted or temporary files to the staging area so be careful and learn more about .gitignore some time, which can help.
+Notes to myself: The `git add .` command not always the best choice, I can add unwanted or temporary files to the staging area so be careful and learn more about .gitignore, which can help.
 The `git commit` without message doesn't work, always provide a description.